-While aloe vera offers many health benefits to humans, the latex it produces can cause problems for your dog or cat.
-This latex encourages bowel movements that can cause vomiting and diarrhoea which may lead to dehydration.
+While aloe vera may offer many health benefits to humans, the latex it produces can cause problems for your dog or cat.
+This latex contains anthraquinone glycosides, which encourage bowel movements.
+Ingestion can cause vomiting and diarrhoea, which may in turn lead to dehydration.

-Other plants that are harmful to cats and dogs
+Other common plants that are harmful to cats & dogs

 - Asparagus Fern